Matdweb/Spotiy-Playlist-Retriever/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## More about this application's APIs management

+This app works with [`Next Auth`](https://next-auth.js.org/) for user authentication The app also has 2 API endpoints: [`getUserPlaylists`](https://github.com/Matdweb/Spotiy-Playlist-Retriever/pull/4) & [`createNewPlaylist`](https://github.com/Matdweb/Spotiy-Playlist-Retriever/pull/8) please check them out to understand the logic of this program.
+Those links provide a very complete explanation!

 ## Learn More